Cantor Arts Center

 Family Day is made possible through the generous support of the Hohbach Family Fund

-Do you know what Deborah Butterfield's sculpture, Viktoria is made of?
 Learn new and fun facts about the art displayed at the Cantor with this handy family guide.
-Download it by clicking this link.
+You can print it at home to follow along in your next visit to the museum.
 To explore the guide online, click the button below.

 Second Sunday is a virtual (interactive) family focused hands-on art making event for all ages.
 Art making activities are designed as a (30 minute or bite-size) at-home making experience and are available for viewing afterwards through the museums’ websites.
 Each Second Sunday explores a new exhibition or theme from the Cantor and the Anderson Collection.